Receive a free secondary antibody with your primary antibody purchase. Browse Secondary Antibodies

 Weak signal is typically caused by problems in the blocking or washing steps, but can also be caused by a number of other issues.
-Use these tips to identify and troubleshoot you weak signal results:
+Read our tips to identify and troubleshoot your weak signal results.

 Keywords: Weak Signal, Low Signal, Western Blot Troubleshooting

 Western blotting separates proteins based on size; large proteins migrate through a polyacrylamide gel matrix slower than small proteins do.
 However, other factors can influence the migration rate of proteins, resulting in band sizes different than predicted based on protein size alone.

 Keywords: Band Size, Wrong Band Size, Western Blot Troubleshooting